 The purpose of this document is to share with internal and external stakeholders Optum Idaho's performance, outcomes and improvement activities related to services we provide to IBHP members and contracted providers.
-Information outlined in this report highlights quarterly performance from Quarter 4, 2017, (October through December 2017), unless otherwise noted, and provides comparative performance from each quarter.
+Information outlined in this report highlights quarterly performance from Quarter 3, 2018, (July through September 2018), unless otherwise noted, and provides comparative performance.

-Optum's comprehensive Quality Assurance and Performance Improvement (QAPI) program encompasses outcomes, quality assessment, quality management, quality assurance, and performance improvement.
+Optum Idaho's comprehensive Quality Assurance and Performance Improvement (QAPI) program encompasses outcomes, quality assessment, quality management, quality assurance, and performance improvement.
 The QAPI program is governed by the QAPI committee and includes data driven, focused performance improvement activities designed to meet the State of Idaho Department of Administration for the Department of Health and Welfare (IDHW) and federal requirements.
 These contractual and regulatory requirements drive Optum Idaho's key measures and outcomes for the IBHP.